 Members continuing public employment after retirement and their employers both contribute to the applicable Ohio public retirement system.
 These contributions fund a benefit that you may collect as a lump-sum payment the first of the month following your last day of service or 12 months after the payment of a previous reemployed retiree benefit payment, whichever is later.
 Before benefits are payable, you must terminate employment.

 Interest begins to accrue in the fiscal year following deposit.
-For example, interest on 2020–2021 contributions would begin accruing July 2021 and would be payable August 2021 or later.
+For example, interest on 2021–2022 contributions would begin accruing July 2022 and would be payable August 2022 or later.
 No interest is payable if a member withdraws his or her account in July and contributed for only the year just ended.
-Interest is calculated only for the time contributions were on deposit and terminates at age 65, your last day of service or 12 months after payment of a prior benefit, whichever is applicable.
+Interest is calculated only for the time contributions were on deposit and terminates at age 65, your last day of service or 12 months after payment of a prior benefit, whichever is later.

 If you elect a benefit before age 65, you will receive your contributions and interest on your contributions.
 This benefit is paid as a lump sum.
 If you are a reemployed retiree, click here to view a printable version of the Application for Lump-Sum Payment form or apply for benefits online.

 If you elect a benefit at age 65 or after, you will receive your contributions and interest on your contributions, and possibly a matching amount and interest depending on when the work was performed.